vsivsi/meteor-job/README.md

 ### `j.type`

-Contains the type of a job.
+Always a string.
+Returns the type of a job.
 Useful for when `getWork` or `processJobs` are configured to accept multiple job types.
 This may not be changed after a job is created.

 ### `j.data`

 Always an object, contains the job data needed by the worker to complete a job of a given type.
+This may not be changed after a job is created.

+### `j.doc`

+Always an object, contains the full job document as stored in a JobCollection.
 This may not be changed after a job is created.

 ## class JobQueue